mnagired/fairness-sandbox/README.md

 A framework which assesses the effectiveness of fairness-enhancing interventions.
 Full paper linked [here](https://arxiv.org/abs/2204.10233).

+## Structure

+`sandbox.ipynb`: main file to run the sandbox's functionalities

 ## Description

 Our sandbox offers the following pipeline: